open-telemetry/semantic-conventions/docs/faas/aws-lambda.md

 not be able to instrument the processing of the individual messages.
 Instrumentation SHOULD provide utilities for creating message processing spans within user code.

-The span kind for both types of SQS spans MUST be `CONSUMER`.
+The span kind for both types of SQS spans SHOULD be `CONSUMER`.

 ### SQS Event